 Place food scraps on only one side of your worm bin for several weeks, and most of the worms will migrate to that side of the bin.
 You can remove the vermicompost from the other side of the bin where you have not added food.
-Then repeat this of the bin and alternate accordingly.
+Then repeat this process on the other side of the bin and alternate accordingly.